tdonker/domain-driven-design-links/ubiquitouslanguagequotes.md

 ___

 ##### [Case Study: Large-Scale Marketing System - Vladik Khononov - DDD Europe 2020](https://youtu.be/0qsAxb3L8GM?t=1081)
 *  Ubiquitous language is the most important part of Domain Driven design.
-The core domain of DDD.
+The **core domain** of DDD.

 ___

 ##### [Domain Storytelling: A Collaborative, Visual, and Agile Way to Build Domain-Driven Software - Hofer, Schwenter - 2023](https://www.informit.com/store/domain-storytelling-a-collaborative-visual-and-agile-9780137458912)
 *  Ubiquitous language: This language is derived from the domain language and is consistent within a bounded context.
 This language should be used everywhere (ubiquitously) — from the spoken words of the domain expert to the whiteboard to the code.
 Keep in mind that there are usually several ubiquitous languages in a company (one per bounded context).
-It is not a uniform, company-wide language.
+It is **not a uniform, company-wide language**.